polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 pub struct Pallet<T>(_);
 ```

-Note that you should only use the `#[pallet::without_storage_info]` macro to make all your pallet's storage items unbounded, for example in a test or development environment.
+Note that you should only use the `#[pallet::without_storage_info]` macro if you need to make all of the storage items in your pallet unbounded.
+If you only need undefined storage for a specific storage item, you can use the `#[pallet::unbounded]` attribute macro to override the fixed size constraint.

+Because the `#[pallet::without_storage_info]` macro applies to all storage items in your pallet, you should only use it in a test or development environment.
 You should never use the `#[pallet::without_storage_info]` attribute macro in a production environment.
-It is more typical to opt-out from the fixed size constraint on a specific storage item by using the `#[pallet::unbounded]` attribute macro.

 For more information about working with storage and this macro, see the [macro expansion](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#pallet-struct-placeholder-palletpallet-mandatory) added to the `struct Pallet<T>` definition.